top of page

 The unnatural blue color found in orchids has always captivated Dylan Eno’a interest, leading him to embark on an ongoing project that aims to compare the use of color in flower representations from the 17th century with that of the present day.

-To kickstart the project, Eno used the preserved flowers designed for Ronald van der Kemp's Spring 22 Couture collection as a starting point.
+Eno created floral jewelry for Ronald van der Kemp's Spring 22 Couture collection as a starting point.
 These flowers were synthetically preserved, resulting in increased color saturation.
 Subsequently, they underwent additional digital processing by 3D scanning the flowers using the photogrammetry method.

 Year